 Types of privacy policies

-Broadly speaking, there are two types of privacy policies:
+Broadly speaking, there are two types of policies:

 This article deals with a Customer Privacy Policy.
 It does not deal with Employee Privacy Policies or any of the other issues that form part of employee privacy, such as geolocation, nor does it deal with personal information policies, procedures and practices.

 Whilst you have most certainly encountered a maze of privacy policies whilst surfing the Internet, it is very tempting to simply copy one and cut and paste from it to suit your own needs.
-Think before you do so as the maze of privacy policies you encounter are a direct result of legislation and court judgements in other countries that serve to protect personal information.
-In many instances, that legislation and those poor judgements are of no relevance in your country.
+Think before you do so, as the maze of policies you encounter is a direct result of legislation and court judgments in other countries that serve to protect personal information.
+In many instances, that legislation and those poor judgments are of no relevance in your country.

 The goals of a privacy policy

-Your privacy policy must keep three goals in mind:
+Your policy must keep three goals in mind:

-- The policy must satisfy the legal requirements required by law (such as the GDPR, Protection of Personal Information Act, the Consumer Protection Act and the National Credit Act) and industry requirements (which will be spelt out in various Industry Codes, which POPI makes provision for).
-For organisations doing business on a global basis, they must consider a multitude of international privacy laws as well.
+- The policy must satisfy the legal requirements required by law (such as the GDPR, Protection of Personal Information Act, the Consumer Protection Act and the National Credit Act) and industry requirements (which will be spelt out in various Industry Codes, which POPIA makes provision for).
+Organisations doing business on a global basis must consider a multitude of international privacy laws as well.

 - The policy must satisfy your business objectives.

 - The policy must reassure data subjects (privacy is an emotional issue for most consumers.
 Many people feel as though there is a full frontal assault on their personal information.
 They believe they have little or no control over the collection and use of their personal information.
-As a result, a privacy policy must be designed to allay consumers concerns and make them feel comfortable doing business with your organisation).
+As a result, a policy must be designed to allay consumers’ concerns and make them feel comfortable doing business with your organisation.

-Your privacy policy provides high-level statements of your positions on particular issues whereas procedures bring those positions down to earth by laying out specific actions and responsibilities.
+Your policy provides high-level statements of your positions on particular issues, whereas procedures bring those positions down to earth by laying out specific actions and responsibilities.

 What are the benefits of having a privacy policy for customers?